-Border counties hold Brexit meeting - BBC News
+Border counties 'together' over Brexit

 This trade is dominated by sales of goods by the agri-food, building materials and chemicals sectors which are exposed to risks of significant tariffs and non-tariff barriers, such as an end to common standards.

-The report says EU funding, which is worth upwards of 5bn euros (£4.2bn) to the border corridor to 2020, will depend on mitigation from other funding sources.
+The report said EU funding, which is worth upwards of 5bn euros (£4.2bn) to the border corridor until 2020, will depend on mitigation from other funding sources.

 This money, ranging from Common Agricultural Policy and skills development programmes, to cross-border and peace funds, will end for Northern Ireland after Brexit.

-Foreign direct investment has delivered more than 7,000 jobs to the area in the past five years, and Brexit will bring risks and large opportunities depending on access to the EU market, the report says.
+Foreign direct investment has delivered more than 7,000 jobs to the area in the past five years, and Brexit will bring risks and large opportunities depending on access to the EU market, the report said.

-It says "like cross-border shopping, this is a competitive area for councils although it may need to be explored how to adopt a joint approach to sell the corridor as a whole in the context of Brexit".
+It said: "Like cross-border shopping, this is a competitive area for councils although it may need to be explored how to adopt a joint approach to sell the corridor as a whole in the context of Brexit".

-In 2015 almost a million cross-border journeys were made every week at border crossings to access work, education and other services.
+In 2015 almost one million cross-border journeys were made every week at border crossings to access work, education and other services.

 Freedom of movement is also critical for the more than three million visitors to the border corridor in 2015 whose expenditure amounted to more than 600m euros (£507m).

-The report recommends that councils work collectively as a lobby group to show that the border corridor is going to be most affected by Brexit and to have their voices heard in the negotiations.
+The report recommended that councils work collectively as a lobby group to show that the border corridor is going to be most affected by Brexit and to have their voices heard in the negotiations.

+Meanwhile, the European Union's chief Brexit negotiator, Michel Barnier, will address the Dáil (Irish Parliament) next Thursday.

+The honour of addressing the Dáil and Seanad (Senate) is usually reserved for visiting presidents and prime ministers.